8 Surprising Marketing Channels Law Firms Are Doubling Down On in 2026

 When Google rolled out AI-generated responses in Business Profile Q&A sections back in early 2026, I figured it'd be another flashy update that would fade out.
 I was wrong.
 We started tracking the data across our attorney clients, and the results were striking.

 Here's what happened: potential clients started asking detailed legal questions directly through these Q&A sections, and Google's AI pulled answers from the firm's website content, reviews, and posted articles.
 Firms with deep, well-structured content saw their Q&A sections turn into lead-generation machines.
-We watched conversion rates jump 40% for personal injury and family law practices that optimized for this.
+We watched conversion rates climb meaningfully for personal injury and family law practices that optimized for this.

 The reason I'm going all-in for our attorney clients is simple.
 People don't want to call a law office cold anymore.
 They want answers first.
 They want to feel like they understand their situation before they pick up the phone.
 This AI Q&A feature meets them exactly where they are.

 What sealed it for me was watching a small family law practice in Denver outperform three larger competitors simply because their content fed Google's AI better answers.
-They went from fifteen calls a month to sixty.
+Their inbound call volume climbed sharply.
 That's why we're dedicating nearly half our resources to this strategy now.
 It's not just about ranking anymore.
 It's about being the answer Google's AI picks.

 The Pattern Across All Eight